Kofge1/Kofge-Clicker/README.md

 The first launch may take a little longer while Windows prepares the self-contained executable.

+Windows SmartScreen or antivirus software may warn about the executable because it is unsigned and new.
+The source code is available in this repository, so you can review it or build the app yourself.

 ## Features

 - Adjustable CPS from 1 to 100.